 🦞 Best For: Fresh Maine Lobster roll with breathtaking views.

 I finally got the chance to visit the famous Five Islands Lobster Co. in Georgetown.
-This place gets packed in the summer, and for good reason.
-The shack sits right on the harbor, giving you endless water views while you eat.

 The lobster roll itself was unbelievably fresh—you can literally taste the ocean in every bite.
-I also loved the crisp lettuce and the perfectly toasted bun.

 Also, it’s BYOB, so bring your favorite summer beverage.

-FAQs About Maine Lobster Rolls 🦞
+FAQs About Maine Lobster Rolls

-What makes Maine lobster rolls the best?
+What makes a Maine lobster roll different?

 Explore More Of Maine!